 There are two different ways in which anti-HIV drugs act to prevent MTCT:

 You can reduce the risk of HIV transmission further by having a managed delivery.
 Your doctor will look at your viral load when you are 36 weeks pregnant and discuss options with you.

 If you have an undetectable viral load, it is usually recommended that you have a vaginal delivery.
-You will need to continue with your HIV treatment during labour.

 It's important to remember that you should not breastfeed your baby if you have HIV as HIV is present in breast milk.
 Read more about what happens after the birth.

 This article was last reviewed on